rust-lang/rust/doc/tutorial-macros.md

 ## Parsing limitations

-The macro parser will parse Rust syntax with two limitations:
+For technical reasons, there are two limitations to the treatment of syntax fragments by the macro parser:

-1. The parser will always parse as much as possible.
+1. The parser will always parse as much as possible of a Rust syntactic fragment.
 For example, if the comma were omitted from the syntax of `early_return!` above, `input_1 [` would've been interpreted as the beginning of an array index.
 In fact, invoking the macro would have been impossible.
 2. The parser must have eliminated all ambiguity by the time it reaches a `$name:fragment_specifier` declaration.
 This limitation can result in parse errors when declarations occur at the beginning of, or immediately after, a `$(...)*`.
+For example, the grammar `$($t:ty)* $e:expr` will always fail to parse because the parser would be forced to choose between parsing `t` and parsing `e`.
 Changing the invocation syntax to require a distinctive token in front can solve the problem.
+In the above example, `$(T $t:ty)* E $e:exp` solves the problem.

 ## A final note